Keep Brandon’s

 In January 2007, Brandon was having headaches and vomiting episodes.
 Our internist sent him to a neurologist.
 We then went to see a vascular neurosurgeon, who told us it was either a tumor, a cavernous angioma, or an arteriovenous malformation (AVM).
 The cavernous angioma and the AVM are both blood vessel disorders; the AVM is the most serious.
 An AVM is a congenital abnormality that involves the entanglement of blood vessels.

-The neurosurgeon did not believe at that time it was an AVM because Brandon was functioning relatively well.
-The fact that Brandon’s bleed was deeply embedded in the rear right side of his brain presented other concerns.
-Even if surgery was performed…which could not occur until the bleeding stopped and the blood absorbed, Brandon’s prognosis was dismal.
+The neurosurgeon initially did not believe it was an AVM, as Brandon was functioning relatively well.
+However, the location of the bleed—deep in the rear right side of his brain—presented significant risks.
+Even with surgery, which could not occur until the bleeding stopped, Brandon’s prognosis was extremely poor.

 “When I made my decision to become proficient in the game of golf I didn’t realize it would require me to live as a chameleon.
 I am an African American who grew up experiencing two extremes my entire life", says Brandon.
 "I am not fickle, however I am the type of person who can adapt to situations that would cause discomfort to most," he says about his upbringing.